Patrick Dangerfield

-Dangerfield is a frequent AFL media performer, with regular spots on Channel 7, Fox Footy and SEN. He also co-hosts a weekly fishing program.

 Early life

-Dangerfield was born on 5 April 1990 at Moggs Creek, Victoria to mother Jeanette and father John.
+Dangerfield was born on 5 April 1990 at Moggs Creek, Victoria, to mother Jeanette and father John.

 He first played junior football with Anglesea Football Netball Club.
-In 2004 at 14 years of age he was named junior captain.
-He selected to represent Vic Country at the Under-16 National Championships.
+In 2004, at 14 years of age, he was named junior captain.
+He was selected to represent Vic Country at the Under-16 National Championships.

-In his late teens he moved to Geelong and attended Oberon High School where he was named school captain.
-In October 2007, he won the 100m and 400m titles at the Victorian Secondary Schools Athletics.
-He played at Under 18 level with the Geelong Falcons earning selection for Vic Country in the Under-18 National Championships.
+In his late teens, he moved to Geelong and attended Oberon High School, where he was named school captain.
+In October 2007, he won the 100 m and 400 m titles at the Victorian Secondary Schools Athletics.
+He played at Under-18 level with the Geelong Falcons, earning selection for Vic Country in the Under-18 National Championships.
 He was selected in the AIS-AFL Academy squad that toured South Africa in early 2007.